If you were hurt in a boating accident, a Mobile personal injury attorney from Morris Bart can help you seek compensation for your losses.

 According to Ala.
 Code § 6-5-410, you have two years to commence a wrongful death lawsuit.
 Unlike in many states, Alabama does not allow family members to sue for wrongful death.
 Instead, the representative of the deceased’s estate (the “executor”) may take action.

 In Alabama, family members cannot receive compensation for their loved one’s economic or non-economic damages.
-But survivors may sue for punitive damages.
-Punitive damages are meant to award family members for their loss, while also punishing those responsible.
+However, survivors may sue for punitive damages.
+Punitive damages are meant to award family members for their loss while also punishing those responsible.

 Contact Morris Bart to Get Started on Your Case